• Skip to primary navigation

 Can you make this soup on the stovetop?

 In my cookbooks and on this blog, I’m always reminding you about the importance of adding ingredients that impart umami—the fifth taste (a.k.a. savoriness or meatiness).
-In this Instant Pot Vegetable Soup, I always use an amazing bone broth (e.g. either homemade or store-bought), a splash of fish sauce, and a few dried shiitake mushrooms.
+In this Instant Pot vegetable soup, I always use an amazing bone broth (e.g. either homemade or store-bought), a splash of fish sauce, and a few dried shiitake mushrooms.
 All three of these ingredients are high in umami and they magically transform this humble vegetable soup into a comforting showstopper.

 What vegetables work best in this soup?